chuang76/symbolic-beat-tracking/README.md

   $ pip install -r requirements.txt
   ```

-- **Execute**:

-  Put your input csv file into `~/symbolic-beat-tracking/input/`, and execute the make command.<br>Thus, you can check the beat tracking result in `~/symbolic-beat-tracking/output/`.
-The tracking result is a txt file, contains the beat positions in second.
+- **Execute**: Put your input csv file into `~/symbolic-beat-tracking/input/`, and execute the make command.
+Therefore, you can check the beat and downbeat tracking results in `~/symbolic-beat-tracking/output/`.
+The tracking results are text files, contains the beat and downbeat positions in second unit.

   ```
   $ make
   ```

 ## Example

-There is an example file `test.csv` in the input folder.
-Let's check its beat tracking result with our proposed network.
+For example, there is an example file `test.csv` in the input folder.
+You can check its beat/downbeat tracking results with our proposed networks as follows.

+A simple visualization file `plot.py` is provided, you can modify it according to your needs.